influxdata/nifi-influxdb-bundle/CONTRIBUTING.md

   ./scripts/build.sh
 ```

-The nar file will be located in `$HOME/nifi-influxdb-bundle/nifi-influx-database-nar/target/`.
+The NiFi NAR file will be located in `$HOME/nifi-influxdb-bundle/nifi-influx-database-nar/target/`.

 To run the tests, execute the following command: